-- Range cadre are the law of the land on Uranium Springs shooting range – their instructions carry the authority of the event organizers and their determinations are final.
+- Range Officers are the law of the land on Uranium Springs shooting range – their instructions carry the authority of the event organizers and their determinations are final.
 Listen to their safety instructions and follow their guidance.

 - Everyone on the range will observe the four fundamental rules of firearm safety at all times: